Looking for the best hikes in the Dolomites? Our handpicked list will help you confidently plan your adventure-filled holidays in South Tyrol.

 The trek is nearly 10 miles one way (16 km) and is an extension of the Hirzelweg hike mentioned above.
 Instead of returning to Laurins Lounge, you will set your course for Rifugio Gardeccia and then Rifugio Vajolet.
 Along the route, you pass by the Christomannos Monument, an enormous bronze eagle perched atop the Rosengarten.
 It is dedicated to Theodor Christomannos, a prominent pioneer of South Tyrol tourism.

 Given the length of this hike, be sure to book a night at Rifugio Vajolet or Rifugio Gardeccia.
 We recommend Rifugio Gardeccia as they provide comfy private sleeping quarters and do not require you to lug around a sleeping bag, unlike Rifugio Vajolet.
-If you are keen on hiking hut to hut in the Dolomites, this route is one not to miss.
-It offers a number of multi-day hikes to fill out your itinerary.
+If you are keen on hiking from hut to hut in the Dolomites, this route is one not to miss.
+It offers several multi-day hikes to fill out your itinerary.

 By the way, if your heart is intent on seeing the Vajolet Towers up close, but you do not want to embark on a long, grueling hike, consider driving to Rifugio Gardeccia.
 From the hut, it is a 2.5-mile (4 km) trek to Rifugio Vajolet.